hastec-fr/apash/doc/bash/fr/hastec/apash/commons-lang/ArrayUtils/removeAllOccurrences.md

 All subsequent elements are shifted to the left (subtracts one from their indices).
 If the array doesn't contains such an element, no elements are removed from the array.
+Not defined cells will be considered as ""

 ### Since:
 0.1.0